How Often Should You Wash Your Hair? Shampooing 101 + Expert Tips

 The scalp is so important because if your scalp is showing signs of inflammation, it can lead to hair loss.
 "If buildup or irritation is really extreme, it can even pull the hair down because there's so much inflammation around the hair follicle," says board-certified dermatologist Adarsh Vijay Mudgil, M.D.

 - Straight: Because this hair type gets oily faster—it's easy for sebum to travel from root to shaft—individuals with this hair type will need to shampoo more often.
-Try every other day.
+Try every other day, and opt for a shampoo that helps add volume.

 - Tight curls or kinks: Overall, these hair types are drier and more breakage-prone; those with this hair texture will want to limit putting strands under physical stress via washing.
 This gives your natural oils more time to condition the strands.
-This hair type should shampoo once or twice a week
+This hair type should shampoo once or twice a week—and never use sulfates.

 - Signs your shampoo isn't strong enough: If you continually have buildup or your hair gets greasy right after you wash it, it might mean your shampoo isn't working hard enough.
 No, this doesn't mean you need to go buy a "traditional" shampoo—it just means you might need to add another wash day to your week to make up for it.
 Or you can use a natural clarifying shampoo once a week to blast away any leftover buildup that your daily shampoo cannot remove.